Inqnuam/serverless-aws-lambda/README.md

             method: GET
 ```

+All available local endpoints will be printed to the console when `SLS_DEBUG="*"` is set.

 `myAwsomeLambda` is available at `http://localhost:PORT/paradise`

 However if your declare both `alb` and `http` or `httpApi` inside a single lambda `events` with the same `path` you have to specify desired server by setting `alb` or `apg` inside your request's: